Mastalgia

 Evening Primrose Oil and vitamin E:

 Literature has shown promising results with the use of these supplements.
-The use of primrose oil is documented to maintain a favorable balance of fatty acid in our cells, while the use of vitamin E as an antioxidant also plays a vital role in alleviating breast pain.
-Using 200 IU of vitamin E twice daily with evening primrose oil for three months showed progressive improvement in symptoms of premenopausal women with cyclic breast pain.
-However, it is recommended to stop its use if no improvement is observed after 4 to 6 months period.
+Primrose oil is documented to maintain a favorable balance of fatty acid in our cells.
+At the same time, using vitamin E as an antioxidant also plays a vital role in alleviating breast pain.
+Using 200 IU of vitamin E twice daily with evening primrose oil for 3 months showed progressive improvement in symptoms of premenopausal women with cyclic breast pain.
+However, it is recommended to stop its use if no improvement is observed after 4 to 6 months.[19][20]

 Prescription Medication use